labianchin/dotfiles/Readme.md

 ## What?

 These are my dotfiles configuration.
 It is mostly zsh, vim and tmux.
 But there are also OS specific configuration.
-In OSX I use slate and iTerm2.
-In Linux I use gvim, xbindkeysrc, xcape and conky.
+For OSX there is configuration for mjolnir and iTerm2.
+For Linux (Ubuntu/Mint) there is configuration for xbindkeysrc, xcape and conky.

-## Install
+## Full Install

-Warning: avoid doing this, it might overwrite things you don't want
+**Warning:** full install is not recommended as it might overwrite things you don't want.
+Check the install specifics for tools such vim and tmux.

 ```
-git clone https://github.com/labianchin/dotfiles.git ~/dotfiles && bash ~/dotfiles/install.sh
+git clone https://github.com/labianchin/dotfiles.git ~/.dotfiles && bash ~/.dotfiles/install.sh
 ```

 ## Install only specifics